Freelance Lecturer, Botanist, Himalaya Specialist, Travel and Plant Photographer;

 Chris has proven to be a popular and versatile public-speaker, having delivered hundreds of entertaining and informative lectures around the UK.
 His latest digital presentations appeal to garden clubs, specialist horticultural societies along with more general audiences such as National Trust Centres and U3A groups.
 He has undertaken lecture tours and speaking engagements in the USA, Canada, New Zealand, Norway, Switzerland, France, Ireland and India.
 Audiences now regularly remark that the images he shows at his lectures are amongst the best they have ever seen.

-Why not suggest him as a speaker to the programme secretary of a society you belong to?
+Why not suggest him as a speaker to a club or society you belong to?

 (See DIGITAL PRESENTATIONS FOR CLUBS and SOCIETIES section of this web-site for